 Billye and Karen Norris announce the birth of a son, Matthew Elton, born May 19 in Cookville, Tennessee.
-Mathew weighed six pounds, 13 ounces.
+Mathew weighed six pounds,

-Mrs. Anthony Cartas of Meriden, Connecticut, and Mr. and Mrs. Bill Norris of Fleydada.
+Grandparents are Mr. and Mrs. Anthony Cartas of Meriden, Connecticut, and Mr. and Mrs. Bill Norris of Floydada.
 Great-grandmother is Nora Norris of Floyd-